PiChampion/LSTMAccelerationRISCV/rocket_sim/README.txt

-Simple RISC-V Simulation with Spike and Rocket-Chip (c) 2019-2020 W. Rhett Davis

-This simple Makefile demonstrates the compilation and simulation of a simple RISC-V program with both the Spike simulator and the Rocket-Chip emulator.
-The provided "li.c" program is intended to show a simplie example of how to measure the cycles-per-instruction and cycles-per-second simulation performace in the context of a single "load-immediate" instruction.
-The example can be easily extended to more complex programs.

-In this example, console output is printed to STDOUT, along with the contents of the Machine Performance Counters mcycle and minstret, provided that the setStats() function is properly used to start and stop these counters, as shown in li.c.
-See Section 3.1.15 of the RISC-V ISA Manual Vol. II: Privileged Architecture (v.
-1.9) for more information on these performance counters.

 Quick Start Instructions:
 $ source addsetup.sh  (to set up environment for NC State EOS system)
 $ source varsetup.sh  (to set up environment for NC State EOS system)